March 7, 2013 /

 I am sharing my personal views here because I believe they may help couples and other wedding photographers to better define what they want to achieve through their work.

-I saved destination weddings and why I chose to work as a wedding photographer all over Greece, instead of staying in my own town, until the end.
+I saved destination weddings and why I chose to work as a wedding photographer in Greece, instead of staying in my own town, until the end.